buckets/main-site/docs/content/app/debt.md

 You are also welcome to put additional funds into the debt payment bucket as you have them.

 <warning>Because of complicated deadlines associated with credit card billing, don't assume that the amount in the payment bucket is the exact amount you should pay.</warning>

+## Syncing the payment balance with the billing cycle

 ## Another Great Idea